General Resort Information

 Boat service from the GF dock can take guests to the MK and the Polynesian.

-Bus service, just outside the main building, provides transportation to Disney's Animal Kingdom, Disney's Hollywood Studios, Downtown Disney (Pleasure Island and Marketplace, and the Ticket and Transportation Center.
+Bus service, just outside the main building, provides transportation to Disney's Animal Kingdom, Disney's Hollywood Studios, Disney Springs (The Landing and Marketplace, and the Ticket and Transportation Center.

 Can I walk from the GF to the MK?

 While it looks like you should be able to, there is no walkway between the two.

 What is the monorail?